 From Navision to the Cloud: How Dynamics 365 Business Central Came To Be

-Microsoft Dynamics 365 Business Central is the newest cloud-based ERP solution on the market, but it is far from inexperienced.
+Dynamics 365 Business Central from Microsoft is the newest cloud-based ERP solution on the market, but it is far from inexperienced.
 This blog will detail the history and rise of Microsoft Dynamics NAV as it spread around the world, gained a loyal user base, and eventually transitioned to its successor, Dynamics 365 Business Central.

 How it Began; PC&C